-Adequate level of protection
+Adequate level of protection.

-- 23. For the purposes of section 22, an adequate level of protection is one which is adequate in all the circumstances of the case, having regard in particular to - (a) the nature of the personal data; - (b) the country or territory of origin of the information contained in the data: - (c) the country or territory of final destination of that information; - (d) the purposes for which and period during which the data are intended to be processed; - (e) the law in force in the country or territory in question; - (f) the international obligations of that country or territory; - (g) any relevant codes of conduct or other rules which are enforceable in that country or territory whether generally or by arrangement in particular cases; and - (h) any security measures taken in respect of the data in that country or territory.
+- (a) the nature of the personal data; - (b) the country or territory of origin of the information contained in the data; - (c) the country or territory of final destination of that information; - (d) the purposes for which the data is intended to be processed; - (e) the period during which the data is intended to be processed; - (f) the law in force in the country or territory in question; - (g) the international obligations of that country or territory; - (h) any relevant codes of conduct or other rules which are enforceable in that country or territory, whether generally or by arrangement in particular cases; and - (i) any security measures taken in respect of the data in that country or territory.

-Appropriate safeguards
+Appropriate safeguards.

-- 24. For the purposes of section 22, appropriate safeguards may be provided for by - (a) a legally binding and enforceable instrument between public authorities; - (b) binding corporate rules in accordance with section 25; - (c) standard data protection clauses prescribed by the Commissioner with the approval of the Minister;
+- 25. For the purposes of section 23(b), appropriate safeguards may be provided for by- - (a) a legally binding and enforceable instrument between public authorities; - (b) binding corporate rules in accordance with section 26: - (c) standard data protection clauses prescribed by the Commissioner with the approval of the Minister;

-- (d) contractual clauses authorised by the Commissioner between the data controller or data processor and the data controller, data processor or the recipient of the personal data; or - (e) provisions, authorised by the Commissioner, to be inserted into administrative arrangements between public authorities which include enforceable and effective data subject rights.
+- (d) contractual clauses authorised by the Commissioner between a data controller or data processor and a data controller, data processor or the recipient of personal data; or - (e) provisions authorised by the Commissioner to be inserted into administrative arrangements between public authorities, which include enforceable and effective data subject rights.